Poznań: Government and politics

 The seat of the City Hall of Poznań is located in the former Jesuit College.

-The city of Poznań, serving as the administrative center of the Greater Poland Voivodeship, houses both the Voivode of Greater Poland and the Marshal of Greater Poland.
+The city of Poznań, serving as the administrative centre of the Greater Poland Voivodeship, houses both the Voivode of Greater Poland and the Marshal of Greater Poland.
 Poznań, which holds the status of both a municipality and a county city, is home not only to the local authorities of Poznań but also to the authorities of the Poznań County.
 Additionally, the city hosts the[Union of Polish Cities and the Association of Municipalities and Counties of Greater Poland.

 The Poznań City Council is the legislative and supervisory body, elected for a four-year term.
 The current council members were elected in 2023.
 The council consists of 37 members.
 The Chairman of the Poznań City Council is Grzegorz Ganowicz (KO), and the Vice-Chairpersons are Przemysław Alexandrowicz (PiS), Agnieszka Lewandowska (KO), and Halina Owsianna.
 The council members collaborate within 14 permanent committees.